 About Lauren

 Lauren Barbato (she/they) is a Ph.D. candidate in religion at Temple University and an adjunct professor in the Department of Women and Gender Studies at the University of Delaware.
-The author of Faithful Providers: Stories and Reflections from the Frontlines of Abortion Care (Catholics for Choice), Lauren is a trained oral historian and editor.
+The author of Faithful Providers: Stories and Reflections from the Frontlines of Abortion Care (Catholics for Choice), Lauren is a trained oral historian.

 Lauren holds an M.F.A. in creative writing from Rutgers-Newark and a B.F.A. in screenwriting from the University of Southern California.
 Born and raised in New Jersey, a cradle Catholic of Sicilian and Polish descent, she currently lives down the Jersey Shore with her two black cats, Lizzie and Slinky.
 She’s a fan of mindfulness, yoga, Catholic female mysticism, and Asbury Park.